Top Hosts Reports

 Value

-In addition, WOCU will display a bar that graphically represents the values of each Metric.
+In addition, WOCU-Monitoring will display a bar that graphically represents the values of each Metric.
 This element allows to visually compare the values of different Hosts.

 The options for changing the magnitude of the Metric value are as follows: